boosterfuels/purr/README.md

 ## Usage

+You can start Purr using command line options or you can use a setup file to organize your settings.

+### Setup file
 `-h, --help` show help message
 `-sf, --setup-file`

-You can create a setup file to organize your settings.
+Your setup has to be in a YAML file which must have the following form:

 - path to YAML file which contains settings
   - settings for Postgres: